ai-learning-space/sql-expert/Data Selection (Part 1)/SQL Literals.md

 # Literals in SQL 🧮

 Data Analysts quite often encounter situations when they have to provide fixed values in queries.
-In this cases they use *literals* to make their life easier.
+In these cases they use *literals* to make their life easier.

 <aside>

-📖 **Literals** — fixed values that are directly written into a query
+📖 **Literals** — fixed values that are directly written into a query.

 </aside>